udaisharma99/Falling-into-a-Black-Hole/README.md

 Further, singularity theorems imply that a singularity is expected to develop inside a black hole.
 Even after such strong evidence of the existence of spacetime singularities, there is very little known about them.
-Hence, the study of singularities provides us with an opportunity to uncover a new layer of reality that emerges under extreme conditions of gravity
+Hence, the study of singularities provides us with an opportunity to uncover a new layer of reality that emerges under extreme conditions of gravity.

 # Research Methodology: